Answered by ProtectHer Founder Alexis Jones

 Why did you create this program?
 What’s the point?

-ProtectHer believes in order to safeguard the dorm rooms, we first must activate the power and influence of the locker rooms.
+ProtectHer believes that in order to safeguard the dorm rooms, we first must activate the power and influence of the locker rooms.
 And with 1 out of every 5 young women on campus being the victim of sexual assault on U.S. college campuses, the need for this program has never been greater.
 By recognizing the greatest influencers on campus, male athletes, and speaking to them in a relevant way, ProtectHer is directed at being the only sexual assault prevention curriculum targeted to make tidal change.

 Who wrote your curriculum?

 We commissioned Barri Rosenbluth who runs the Expect Respect program at SAFE Alliance.
 Check out her bio in our Dream Team section.
 She’s as legit as it comes.
 We also vetted our program with other organizations who have paved the way in this arena.
 Sara and I are the professional storytellers who wanted to bring this project to life with badass media, but we left it to the experts for the actual knowledge of how to create successful, effective programs with measurable impact.
 In fact, check out our logic model here.

 I see that each school has to provide a moderator for the program?
 Is that more work for us?

 The consistent feedback we got from the athletes themselves is that they wanted to actually TALK about this stuff and wanted a coach/ or someone they liked and trusted to moderate it.
 That being said, as we have tailored this entire program to what coaches and athletes are asking us for.
 So yes, we provide all the tools for you to choose the best moderator from your school and a guide to have that moderator feel comfortable with the content.
 We didn’t want to simply give each school fish, we wanted to teach them HOW to fish so that the coaching staff is being educated along with these young men.

 Where did the name, “ProtectHer” come from?